 Team Building Ideas

-Mix it up with random lunches.
+1. Mix it up with Random Lunches

-Keep board games around the office.
+3. Keep Puzzles around the Lounge

 Use those board games you invested in, have a cards tournament, or hook up a TV and a video game console for some intense competition.
 Raise the stakes with team rewards (or just some good snacks), and voila — fun team building ideas accomplished.